 In theurgy, do we even care if it was an apple or a pear that the demiurge used for seduction?

 Get this book, and the cards that will be released by Scarlet Imprint, and enjoy seeing how stories emerge, and how they can be crafted in the image of knowledge, wisdom, and the beyond.

 STAY IN THE LOOP:

-Get the monthly newsletter featuring new cartomantic activities and an idea to think about.
-For your trouble of following me, you get my free Crash Course in Reading Like the Devil when you sign up.
+Get the monthly newsletter featuring new cartomantic activities and download the free Crash Course in Reading Like the Devil when you sign up.